diogosilva96/etf-cli/README.md

 5. You can then run any command using `etf-cli [command]`

 ## TODO
-- Tidy up error handling & improve command error messages
 - Add functional options pattern for client.go ?
-- Allow configuration for the intervals to be displayed by the report?
+- Add command to configure the intervals to be displayed for the reports?
-- Publish as pkg for easy distribution?
-(To investigate)
+- Investigate how to publish cli (e.g, homebrew, goreleaser)